Johnson90512/Linux/README.md

 # Linux
-Used when building a new linux box
+Steps used to build a new linux box.

+1. Distro of choice is Linux Mint x64
+2.